 Include a short biography

 A buyer’s agent knows best how to package and present a co-op offer where it will have the best chance of being accepted.
 As mentioned, it’s not always about price but your ability to expedite the deal and pass the co-op board.
-A good buyer’s agent will guide you through the whole process and draft the perfect offer letter.
+The right real estate buyer’s agent will guide you through the whole process and draft the perfect offer letter.

 Include the right information